marcohamersma/WallPi/readme.md

 font                  : 'Helvetica Neue', fontSizeTop           : 50,
 fontSizeBottom        : 25,
-// Amount of degrees (within 360) that will be used to
+// Amount of degrees (within 360) that we will rotate between tracks trackSeparatorDegrees : 30,
-// draw track separators.
-trackSeparatorDegrees : 30,
 // The color you want to draw the wallPie in.
 You probably want to use `wallPi.extractCoverColor` for this. color                 : '',